Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L04_Create_Flow.md

 6. Click **Save**.

-7. Go back to the Flow you created.
+7. Go back to the flow you created.

 8. Click **Test**.